-- A master's candidate in petroleum engineering has advanced knowledge within the field of petroleum engineering and specialised insight into a particular area.
+- A Master candidate in petroleum engineering will have advanced knowledge within the field of petroleum engineering and specialised insight into a particular area in this field.

-- The candidate will have in-depth knowledge of scientific theories and methods connected to the subject area, be able to apply knowledge to new areas within the subject area and be able to analyse professional issues on the basis of the history, tradition, distinct nature and place in society of the subject area.
+- The candidate will have in-depth knowledge of scientific theories and methods connected to the subject area.
+The candidate will be able to apply knowledge to new areas within the subject area, and analyse professional issues on the basis of the history, tradition, distinct nature and societal importance of the subject area.

 - The candidate will be able to apply this knowledge to develop, manage and implement petroleum engineering solutions within the oil and gas sector.